Afghans in Germany: Social and political life

-Many of the early Afghan migrants were well-educated and professionally trained in Afghanistan, however they found difficulties finding work in their professional fields.
-Over years the backgrounds of the migrants have become more diverse, and the more recent ones tend to be less educated or professionally trained by comparison.

 Some Afghans in Germany feel their representation in society is limited, despite it being one of the country's largest immigrant groups.

 Associations include the Afghan-German Association for Education, Health and Crafts founded in 2002, the Afghanistan Information Center founded in 1993, and the Afghan Women's Association founded in 1992.
 About 130 association with clear connections to Afghanistan have been identified in Germany as of 2017.
 These comprise groups mainly related to politics and integration, education and social affairs, culture, religion and health.

 From 1998 to 2011 the privately owned Afghan Museum operated in Hamburg's Speicherstadt district.

 In 2016 there were 157 underage individuals of Afghan origin in child marriages according to the interior ministry.